 A Note on Spoilers: Now, I tried to be as “Spoiler Free” as possible and not get into too many specifics and just give a general impression of why I felt it belonged where I placed it on the list.
 I tried not to go into any plot discussion whatsoever (just in case), but I can’t guarantee that if you haven’t seen the movie, that these listings will be completely spoiler free.

-2. Captain America: The Winter Soldier: Just watched this one again recently.
-If not for the 1st Avengers film, this one would definitely be my favorite.
+3. Captain America: The Winter Soldier: If not for the 1st Avengers film, this one would definitely be my favorite.
 It had everything that I look for in a movie.
 Spectacular fight sequences and choreography, tight plotting, reversals, betrayals, secrets, spy vs spy, secret organizations, two leads who work well together, cats and dogs living together in harmony (okay, so I threw that last one in there from Ghostbusters, but I wanted to see if you were paying attention).
 For me, this one paid off the promise made in the first Captain America film.
 A man of a different era now has to come to grips with the modern world and all its perceived faults.

 There you have it–my top Marvel movies, so far.

 - Read Faerie Knight in the anthology Fae, Rhonda Parrish, Ed. or the Kindle Edition

 - Read Ship of Shadows in the anthology Visions IV: Space Between Stars, Carrol Fix, Ed. or the Kindle Edition.